MentorMate/rn-bootstrap/README.md

 #### `Reactotron`

-- `Reactotron` is a powerful debugger for React and React Native applications.
+- `Reactotron` (Optional) is a powerful debugger for React and React Native applications.
 It provides developers with an intuitive interface to monitor application state, network requests, and performance metrics.
   `reactotronConfig.js` file will be added in the project's root for easy integration

 #### `Navigation`